1Panel-dev/1Panel/CONTRIBUTING.md

 Note: If you split your pull request to small changes, please make sure any of the changes goes to master will not break anything.
 Otherwise, it can not be merged until this feature complete.

+## Development Guide
+Please read the [Development Guide](docs/DEVEPOLMENT.md) to get started with the development of 1Panel.

 ## Add a new translation

 If you'd like to help translate 1Panel into a new language, please read the [Translation Contribution Guide](docs/TRANSLATION.md).
 It lists every file you need to create or modify, along with a reference PR you can use as a concrete example.